kliment/Printrun/README.md

 If you want to load stl files, you need to install a slicing program such as Slic3r and add its path to the settings.
 See the Slic3r readme for more details on integration.

-## USING PRONTSERVE

-Prontserve runs a server for remotely monitoring and controlling your 3D printer over your network.

-To start the server you can run `./prontserve.py` in the directory you git cloned printrun too.
-Once the server starts you can verify it's working by going to http://localhost:8888 in your web browser.

 ## USING PRONSOLE